Frequently Asked Questions

 Can I have other jobs on campus and be an HA?

 Yes!
 However, we ask that students consider the challenges with maintaining multiple positions before choosing to do so, and recommend that HAs work no more than 10 hours in other positions unless they discuss it with their supervisor.
+More information about student worker positions can be found here.

 How many hours per week does the HA position require?